dani0548161-a11y/my-project/README.md

 # Enterprise Network Lab — EVE-NG

-A three-site enterprise WAN built end to end in EVE-NG: two campus sites behind redundant Layer 3 switching, a small branch office, and a simulated service-provider core carrying all three inside an MPLS L3VPN.
+A three-site enterprise WAN built end to end in EVE-NG: a campus headquarters and a data centre, each behind a redundant Layer 3 switch pair, a small branch office, and a simulated service-provider core carrying all three inside an MPLS L3VPN.

 Everything in this repository was configured, broken, diagnosed and verified by hand.
 The documentation reflects the network as it actually runs, not as it was originally planned.